adambreland/cpp-as_components/fcgi/README.markdown

 the interface should be destroyed.

 ### Synchronization
-It is expected that all public methods of `FcgiServerInterface` are called on the interface from the same thread which houses the interface.
+It is expected that all of the public methods of `FcgiServerInterface` are called on the interface from the thread which houses the interface.
 In other words, interface method calls are not thread safe.
 In particular, putting the interface into or removing the interface from an overloaded state should be performed synchronously with the thread which houses the interface.